rxxxxxxb/UNet-EggSeg/README.md

 ### Why Overfit One Case?

 - Pipeline validation – quickly verifies data handling, transforms, and loss calculations.
 - Capacity check – ensures the model can drive loss near zero before scaling up.
 - Hyperparameter scaffolding – provides stable defaults for learning rate, loss weighting, and augmentation.
 - Class coverage – guarantees the model learns to represent all egg structures, including small air pockets.

+## Dataset
+- The dataset consists of a single 3D MRI scan of an egg.
+- A label map was manually annotated in 3D Slicer (approximate segmentation).

 ## Features